 - Fort Lee Historic Park.

 You can choose not to stop at any of these spots, but you can be rest assured that the drive through this area via the Palisades Parkway will be very memorable, especially if you start from NYC and head north.

-8) Interstate 87 from NYC to Canada.
+3) Interstate 87 from NYC to Canada:

-- The Catskills.
+- The Catskill Mountains.